The energy statement can be the difference between a successful or unsuccessful planning application.

-Energy Statements – Why BE?
+Energy Statements – why us?

-An Energy Statement should act as a valuable, accurate and true working document which can inform decision making, enable cost analysis and aid planning.
-We will usually look to carry out early stage SAP Calculations or SBEM Calculations which will form the basis of our study.
+An Energy Statement should act as a valuable, accurate working document which can inform decision making, enable cost analysis and reduce risk.
+A good consultant will take time to understand your objectives, working through scenarios and carrying out early stage energy assessment and modelling.

-- Renewables feasibility study
+- Provide a feasibility study for renewable technologies

 There may also be other unique, local policies to address in your particular council.

-We may for example find that the energy statement is required as part of a Design and Access statement, or perhaps to accompany a broader Sustainability Report.
+We may for example find that the energy statement is required as part of a Design and Access statement, or perhaps to accompany a broader Sustainability Statement.

 Would you like to discuss your project?